2023 Solar Incentives Guide for Amesbury Town, MA - Tax Credits & Rebates

 EcoWatch's Amesbury Town, MA Solar Incentives FAQs

-You should plan to talk to the company that installed your solar panels — or speak to a local Amesbury Town solar installer — to clarify which incentives you may qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+Your best bet is to talk to a representative from the company that installed your solar system – or call a local Amesbury Town solar installer — to clarify which incentives you may qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
 Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-To discover the best solar panel installers near you, take a look at our article on the top solar companies in Amesbury Town.
+To find the top solar panel installation companies near you, read our article on the best solar companies in Amesbury Town.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.